fuxoft/fftempl/README.md

 My e-mail is (ahref="mailto:satan@hell.sk")satan@hell.sk(/a), write to me!
 ```

 Note that the lines in .tag file are interpreted and replaced one by one, from top to bottom, and this order is very significant because it can be used for tags wrapped by other tags.
-In the specific example above, there should be other lines in the .tag file (after this mailto line) that expand (ahref=...) to <a href=...>, (/a) to </a> etc.
+In the specific example above, there should be other lines in the .tag file (after this mailto line) that expand (ahref=...) to <a href=...>, (/a) to </a> etc., so that the result is actual valid HTML.

 Now think for a little while about the possibilities all of this gives to you.
 However, there is lots more that FFTempl can do for you!

 ## Advanced usage

-If you want to create dynamic content like, you need to learn Lua.
-The reasons I rewrote FFTempl from Ruby to Lua were Lua's great speed, small footprint and the fact that Lua scripts are easily "hackable" and modifiable during the runtine which is very useful in FFTempl.
+If you want to create dynamic content, you need to learn Lua.
+The reasons I rewrote FFTempl from Ruby to Lua were Lua's great speed, small footprint and the fact that Lua scripts are easily "hackable" and modifiable during the runtine (i.e. scripts modifying themselves) which is very useful in FFTempl.

 After you learn Lua (which is really very simple and elegant language), just look at the main two FFTempl files: "fftempl.cgi" and "fftempl_core.lua".
 They contain all the functionality of FFTempl in just a few kilobytes of Lua code and you can see what other mechanisms FFTempl allows.
 For example, what exactly happens if someone requests non-existent .htm page.